uspki/policies/certificate-policy.md

 ## 1.1 Overview
 This Certificate Policy (CP) outlines the policy and requirements for the United States (U.S.) Federal Public Key Infrastructure in the issuance and management of U.S. Federal Publicly Trusted TLS Certificates.
 The certificates under this policy are for identifying and authenticating U.S. Federal Government web services.

-This policy is for a hierarchical Public Key Infrastructure restricted to services operated by or on behalf of the U.S. Government and U.S. Federal entities.
-The hierarchical PKI is referenced as the **US Federal Public Trust TLS PKI** in this document.
+This policy is for a hierarchical Public Key Infrastructure restricted to services operated by or on behalf of the U.S. Federal Government.
+The hierarchical PKI is referenced as the **U.S. Federal Public Trust TLS PKI** in this document.

 This document serves two purposes: